eolementhe/guide/guide.md

 - Translation Google : Generates subtitles with Google translation.
 - Translation Microsoft : Generates subtitles with Microsoft translation.
 - Translation Deepl :  Generates subtitles with Deepl translation.
-- Speech to text : Allows to create subtitles using the soundtrack of a media file with autosub.
+- Speech to text : Allows to create subtitles using the soundtrack of a media file with Autosub.
 - Speechmatics : Allows you to create subtitles using the soundtrack of a media file with Speechmatic.
-- VideoIndexer : Allows you to create subtitles using the soundtrack of a media file with videoindexer.
+- VideoIndexer : Allows you to create subtitles using the soundtrack of a media file with videoIndexer.

 **Antivirus :** Detects the presence of viruses in media files.
 - Clamav : Generate report with Clamav.